Table of Contents

 Whether or not a business’s or an individual’s credit is considered “bad” is ultimately up to a lender and what they see as risky.
 However, according to FICO® rankings, a score of less than 580 is considered “poor,” while a score between 580 and 669 is considered “fair.”

 A merchant cash advance is a type of small business financing that provides you with a lump sum of cash from a lender at the beginning of a borrowing term.
-Instead of making fixed payments like you would with a loan, however, you consistently repay the funds with a portion of your sales until the balance (including additional fees) is gone.
+Instead of making fixed payments like you would with a loan, however, you consistently repay the funds with a portion of your sales until the balance (including fees associated with business loans) is gone.
 In addition, instead of accruing interest as with a traditional loan, lenders apply factor rates to determine how much you’ll need to pay for the borrowed sum.

 Factor rates will be explained in detail in the next section, but in general, the higher the factor rate, the more expensive the merchant cash advance will be.

-With a merchant cash advance, borrowers with less than stellar credit may be more likely to qualify for funding than with a traditional small business loan.
-This is because merchant cash advances are repaid based on a businesses future sales, so credit scores aren’t as much of a deciding factor.
-Plus, the application process is generally fast and you typically get access to the funds quickly if you qualify.
+With a merchant cash advance, borrowers with less-than-stellar credit may be more likely to qualify for funding than with a traditional small business loan.
+This is because merchant cash advances are repaid based on a business’s future sales, so credit scores aren’t as much of a deciding factor.
+Plus, the application process is generally fast, and you typically get access to the funds quickly if you qualify.

 Recommended: Bad Credit Business Loans